huabawa/Jalpc/_posts/2017-08-23-How-to-connect-to-a-AWS-DB-Instance-running-MySQL-with-Shiny.md

 # Connecting to AWS DB instance running MySQL with Shiny

-In this tutorial, I will be showing you how to connect an RDS MySQL instance to Rstudio and display your data in a shiny webpage.
+In this tutorial, I will be showing you how to connect an RDS MySQL instance to Rstudio and display your data in a Shiny webpage.
 I will also be showing you how to display your S3 bucket CSV data in Shiny.

 **What is Shiny?**

 Shiny is dynamic web pages built on R.

 Before you start this tutorial, make sure that you have MySQL community version installed.
-If you have not installed it, please go this link, https://www.mysql.com/products/community/, to install it.
-If you don't have any experience in MySQL or R, this is right tutorial for you, but if you do, that's great!
-When I started writing this tutorial, I had absolutely no experience in MySQL and R, so if I can understand R and MySQL, so can you.
+If you have not installed it, please go to this link, https://www.mysql.com/products/community/, to install it.
+If you don't have any experience in MySQL or R, this is the right tutorial for you, but if you do, that's great!
+When I started writing this tutorial, I had absolutely no experience in MySQL and R, so if I can understand MySQL and R, so can you.

 After you have installed MySQL community version, follow these steps.

-Here are the steps:
+**Here are the steps:**

 Go to Terminal.
-1. ```cd directory to downloaded mysql/bin```
+1. ```cd directory to mysql folder/bin```
 2. ```./mysql -h <endpoint> -P <port> -u <user> -p```
 Example: mysql -h myinstance.123456789012.us-east-1.rds.amazonaws.com -P 3306 -u mymasteruser -p
 3. Enter the master user password when prompted.
 A message starting with, Welcome to the MySQL monitor., will show to tell you that you have successfully connected to the DB instance.
 4. Type ```SHOW databases;``` into Terminal.
-5. ```Type USE database;```
+5. Type ```USE nameOfDatabase;``` into Terminal.

 For more information on how to do this, go to this link. http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_ConnectToInstance.html

+The following information is not required to understand how to do the rest of this tutorial.
+You can skip this part, **GRANT syntax**, if you would like.

 ### GRANT syntax
 Granting all privileges on database to some user in the DB instance running MySQL

-1. ```GRANT ALL ON database_name.* TO ‘user’@’hostname’;```
-The hostname, if omitted, defaults to ‘%’. (information obtained from https://dev.mysql.com/doc/refman/5.7/en/grant.html)
+1. ```GRANT ALL ON databaseName.* TO ‘user’@’hostname’;``` The hostname, if omitted, defaults to ‘%’. (information obtained from https://dev.mysql.com/doc/refman/5.7/en/grant.html)
 Example: GRANT ALL ON db1.* TO 'jeffrey'@'localhost';
 2. Refresh the system.
 Type: ```flush privileges;```